python-elective-kea/spring2021/sphinx/source/ses2.rst

 .. note::

-        | This is first sorted by the last element in the tuple and the the first element in the tuple.
+        | This is first sorted by the last element in the tuple and then the first element in the tuple.
-        | You should du this in 1 step, but it might help you to try it out in 2 steps first.
+        | You should do this in 1 step, but it might help you to try it out in 2 steps first.

 -----------------------